krockpot/lazyfs/README.md

 from the original host at the time of a read or write access by the migrated process.

-LazyFS is implemented in GO as a [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) interface.
+LazyFS is implemented in Go as a [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) interface.
 LazyFS relies on SCP currently to transfer images from the original host to the new (post-migration) host.
 For migration to run smoothly, it is recommended that you setup SSH keys between the hosts before migration.